canissj/cloudformation-webapp/README.md

         s3://<<bucket-name>>/<<resource>>.zip
         - S3ReadOnlyRole: role name for the s3 bucket read permissions.

-# Steps to deploy using default parameters files.
+## Steps to deploy using default parameters files

 1. Create the s3 bucket and push the .zip file.
 This project provides a file named 'udagram.zip' that could be use as example.
 Then change the S3ZipResourceUrl with the s3 bucket url.
 2. Create IAM Role for granting s3 bucket read permissions.
 Then change S3ReadOnlyRole property in server-parameters.json
 3. Run <addr>`sh create.sh "replace_with_your_infra_name" network.yml network-parameters.json"`